nativelibs4java/Scalaxy/Loops/README.md

 Optimized loops for Scala 2.10 (using a macro to rewrite them to an equivalent while loop), currently limited to Range foreach loops.
 ([BSD-licensed](https://github.com/ochafik/Scalaxy/blob/master/LICENSE))

+**Caveats**:
+* Experimental material: use at your own risk (and avoid using in your tests :-D).
+* Only works with 2.10.x.
+For 2.11.x, please have a look at [Scalaxy/Streams](https://github.com/ochafik/Scalaxy/blob/master/Streams).

 The following expression:
 ```scala
 import scalaxy.loops._